Adarsh0427/ICS_Project_Group7/README.md

   - **arp.spoof.fullduplex**: The specific option for ARP spoofing behavior.
   - **true**: Activates full-duplex mode, allowing the attacker to intercept and manipulate traffic in both directions between two hosts.

+- using `net.show` you can check the victim's IP address.
+It will give a table in which one column has IP address and other column has mac address and some other informations in other columns.

 - `set arp.spoof.targets [Victim's IP address]` This command configures the ARP spoofing target in a tool like Bettercap.